 Sisters GRO Board of Directors

-The GRO Board of Directors is comprised of up to ten members who donate considerable time and effort in the interest of helping GRO and Sisters High School graduates grow and prosper.
+The GRO Board of Directors is comprised of members who donate considerable time and effort in the interest of helping GRO and Sisters High School graduates grow and prosper.
 The Board members are selected for their professional expertise, dedication and consistent support.
 The Board’s main responsibilities include overseeing the management and administration of GRO and its assets.
 Board members are advocates for GRO and serve as volunteers in a variety of fulfilling roles.

 Tim Ross: Chair

 Ann Thompson: Secretary

 Russ Hamm: Board Member

 Joe Hosang, SHS Principal: Ex-Officio Board Member

 Rick Kroytz, ASPIRE Site Coordinator: Ex-Officio Board Member